All Episodes

 I don't even think the defense can claim that John Durham did this intentionally, certainly not.

-Um his record proves it.
+His record proves it.

-You know, it's uh the stuff gets pretty complicated sometimes.
+The stuff gets pretty complicated sometimes.

-Yeah, so we have to remind the folks that the emails you and I are now talking about are emails from 2016 when Russia Gate was getting off the ground when Fusion GPS was hired by Perkins Cooey when they went and got Christopher Steele to write the steel dossier, and then they started talking to the media.
+Yeah, so we have to remind the folks that the emails you and I are now talking about are emails from 2016 when Russia Gate was getting off the ground, when Fusion GPS was hired by Perkins Cooey when they went and got Christopher Steele to write the Steele dossier.

-We proved that in the Nunez memo, um, which highlights some of the misinformation that they fusion GPS were putting out into the public by talking to the media directly themselves, and that's what these emails show.
+We proved that in the Nunes memo, which highlights some of the misinformation that they, Fusion GPS, were putting out into the public by talking to the media directly themselves.

-It's the emails between the fusion GPS's of the world and the mainstream media, giving direction to the media and the media allowing Fusion GPS and company to edit their articles about Russia Gate before they go out.
+It's the emails between the Fusion GPSs of the world and the mainstream media, giving direction to the media and the media, allowing Fusion GPS and Company to edit their articles about Russia Gate before they go out.

-Basically handing off any sentiment of journalistic integrity and saying we need to carry your political narrative, so you tell us what to write.
+Basically handing off any sentiment of journalistic integrity and saying, we need to carry your political narrative, so you tell us what to write.

 When was the last time that was acceptable in journalism?

-It wasn't before Russia Gate happened, and all of a sudden it became how journalists mainstream media turned to get their signal steers from the likes of Fusion GPS.
+It wasn't before Russia Gate happened, and all of a sudden it became how journalists, mainstream media, turned to get their signal steers from the likes of Fusion GPS.

 Well, and so there's a bit of that, but then there's just like a lot of, you know, basically the attempt to sell the story, right?